 For more information, contact Motor Vehicle Services Manager Debbie Lopez at 777-4714.

-Applications for the plates will be available beginning Nov.
-23 through county treasurer offices, WYDOT's Motor Vehicle Services office and the department's Web site at www.dot.state.wy.us/wydot/titles_plates_registration/specialty_plates.
+Applications for license plates are available through county treasurer offices, WYDOT's Motor Vehicle Services office and the department's Web site at www.dot.state.wy.us/wydot/titles_plates_registration/specialty_plates.

 Once filled out, the application must be submitted to the Wyoming Veterans Commission for confirmation of the applicant's eligibility.
 WYDOT then will make the plates and ship them to the county treasurer's office in the county in which the vehicle is registered for pickup.

-All specialty license plates in Wyoming must be approved by the Legislature, and there are now 16 categories available.
+All specialty license plates in Wyoming must be approved by the Legislature.